 So I wasn’t in a huge rush to check it again after the August 2019 update – but now I wish I’d done it sooner.
 Lightroom Classic CC can populate my Folders panel in seconds, not minutes, and I can now start browsing and editing files in a reasonable amount of time.

 The GPU support seems to work too.
-Editing in the Develop module definitely feels a bit snappier, and Lightroom Classic CC’s Preferences panel correctly identifies the AMD Radeon Pro 560 graphics hardware in my iMac.
+Editing in the Develop module definitely feels a bit snappier, and Lightroom Classic’s Preferences panel correctly identifies the AMD Radeon Pro 560 graphics hardware in my iMac.
 I can’t prove any benefit that’s providing, but at least Lightroom knows what graphics processor I’ve got and appears to be using it.

-I’m going to hold judgement on just how effective this update has been until I’ve used it a while longer, but my first impressions are that Adobe has indeed actually made Lightroom Classic CC faster for once – instead of just promising it.
+I’m going to hold judgement on just how effective this update has been until I’ve used it a while longer, but my first impressions are that Adobe has indeed actually made Lightroom Classic faster for once – instead of just promising it.